 Deodorant Cream, one of the products in my eco line that I’ll launch this Feb.
 17-18 at @greenpeaceph’s Green Fair.
 If you haven’t heard already, Rainbow Warrior is now in the Philippines!!
 Excited pants on (or shall I say pits?)!! 🙆🏽🙆🏽🙆🏽 .
 This is something I’ve been working on as I really need a deodorant that isn’t laden with chemicals, packaged in plastic, and irritates ma sensitive pits. 🙆🏽 (emoji of the day) .
 Every day we slather product under our arms, an area where many lymph nodes lie close to the surface of the skin.
 And even though they can effectively block sweat, many conventional deos/antiperspirants are loaded with questionable and potentially harmful chemicals such as aluminum, a known neurotoxin that has been linked to a number of health issues, most notably breast cancer.
 Aluminum clogs your pores and prevents you from perspiring.
 But hello, you are supposed to sweat and need to for your health.
 It’s our body’s way of regulating temperature and releasing toxins, two very crucial jobs.
 Keep all that sweat plugged in and you’re not allowing your body to cool down properly and that may actually worsen your perspiration. .
 Be kind to yourself and use all-natural deodorants that don’t plug yo sweat ducts!
 My Deodorant Cream is made with skin-loving vegan ingredients such as local organic cocoa butter and essential oils like Frankincense, which is anti-inflammatory, antibacterial, anti-fungal, while being very gentle (really loving this blend for me armpits!).
 I’ve also made do without coconut oil and baking soda (two major ingredients many all-natural deos in the market have) as coconut oil stains clothes and baking soda can be irritating to the skin. .
 My Deodorant Cream is packaged in re-purposed jars (baby food jars hehe!) and, along with the rest of my eco skincare, is refillable. ♻️ . 🌿 0% Plastic, Chemicals, Parabens, Phthalates, Palm Oil, Synthetic Fragrance, Artificial Colors . 🐰 100% Vegan, Biodegradable, Cruelty Free . 🌊 Green skincare powered by plants, inspired by the elements. . . . #deodorant #cream #vegan #green #organic #allnatural #skincare #plasticfree #repurposed #eco #Greenpeace #RainbowWarriorTour2018 #ClimateJustice

-Although I have been using a natural deodorant for years, I’m still on the lookout for a product that will also help me reduce my waste.
+Although I’ve been using a natural deodorant for years, I’m still on the lookout for a product that will also help me reduce my waste.
 Daniela Calumba offers a sincere eco-conscious line of products including a deodorant cream.
-This deodorant cream claims to not clog sweat ducts unlike the ones made with aluminum.
-It’s made with cocoa butter, which moisturizes the skin, and essential oils including Frankincense, which has antibacterial, anti-fungal properties, and anti-inflammatory properties (great even for freshly shaved or waxed armpits).
+This claims to not clog sweat ducts unlike the ones made with aluminum.
+It’s made with cocoa butter, which moisturizes the skin, and essential oils including frankincense, which has antibacterial, anti-fungal and anti-inflammatory properties (great even for freshly shaved or waxed armpits).
 Daniela also skips coconut oil, which stains clothes, and the skin-irritating baking soda.

 Available at Kahilom, First United Building Escolta

-Human Nature also completely skips alum in their formulation.
-Instead, the brand concocts their deodorant with a blend of natural ingredients including coconut oil and sunflower oil along with plant-derived stuff.
-It’s good, but I’m not particularly fond of their deodorant’s scent.
+Human Nature also completely skips alum in its formulation.
+Instead, the brand concocts its deodorants with a blend of natural ingredients including coconut oil and sunflower oil along with plant-derived ingredients.
+It’s good, but I’m not particularly fond of the scent.

 Available at Human Nature

-If you’re concerned about ease of use, Zero Basics offers their natural deodorant in spray bottles.
-The primary ingredient of their deodorant spray is a blend of essential oils that promises 24-hour protection.
+If you’re concerned about ease of use, Zero Basics offers a natural deodorant in spray bottles.
+The primary ingredient of this deodorant spray is a blend of essential oils that promises 24-hour protection.
 The brand specifies that the user must shake the bottle 10 times before spraying it four to six times on each underarm.
-It’s also easy to refill the bottles: You can either buy it in a liter bottle and refill yourself, or visit them at Good Food Sundays or The Vegan Grocer for refills.
+It’s also easy to refill the bottles: You can either buy it in a liter bottle and refill yourself or visit them at Good Food Sundays or The Vegan Grocer for refills.

 Available at Zero Basics on Instagram

-If you’re not particularly sensitive to baking soda and coconut oi, Schmidt’s Rose + Vanilla Natural Deodorant is a great smelling product.
+If you’re not particularly sensitive to baking soda and coconut oil, Schmidt’s Rose + Vanilla Natural Deodorant is a great smelling product.
 Its primary ingredient is arrowroot powder, which has deodorizing and skin-calming properties.
-It’s also enriched with vitamin E, Shea butter, and jojoba oil.
+It’s also enriched with vitamin E, shea butter and jojoba oil.